All Episodes

 He's fucking great.

-Like wouldn't you rather have your kid watch porn than become an atheist if you're you know a dogmatic evangelical?
+Like, would you rather have your kid watch porn than become an atheist if you're a dogmatic evangelical?

-I'm pretty sure not living in God is way a way quicker path to hell in your mind than you know watching a little porn.
+I'm pretty sure not believing in God is way a way quicker path to hell in your mind than you know watching the little porn.

 Hey, if you believe in God, God created boobs and we should enjoy big boobs like Brandy loves boobs.